Analysis | The permanently temporary 2021 economy, in charts

 The virus complicates a restaurant recovery

 Restaurants’ bottom lines have recovered with surprising speed in recent months.
-Data released by the Census Bureau on Friday show restaurant sales topped $72 billion in August — about in line with the level that would have been expected had the pandemic never happened.
+Data released by the Census Bureau on Friday shows restaurant sales topped $72 billion in August — about in line with the level that would have been expected had the pandemic never happened.
 But employment in the sector in September remained about a million jobs below its prerecession levels, even as employers posted a near-record number of job openings — 1.5 million in August alone.
 And the recovery has been uneven.
 Some restaurants are doing much better than others.

 The disconnect is likely related to the pandemic, as high levels of covid-19 cases appear to be related to falling restaurant employment.
 In Detroit, Nya Marshall remembers when the delta variant came “knocking at everyone’s door” over the summer.

 Going into the fall, Marshall is running her restaurant, Ivy Kitchen, with reduced hours and shifts.
-She said workers did not rush back on the payrolls when unemployment benefits expired and that many are leaving the industry altogether, especially while child care is a pressing concern.
-Business is still down 52 percent compared to pre-covid levels.
+She said that workers did not rush back on the payrolls when unemployment benefits expired and that many are leaving the industry altogether, especially while child care is a pressing concern.
+Business is still down 52 percent compared with pre-covid levels.
 And Marshall knows she’s not alone.

 “Delta is here, and there is a misconception that the restaurants have recovered, that we’re back to where we were,” Marshall said.
 “People are not comfortable coming out.
 And if they do, we’re fortunate the patio is still open.
 But patio season is ending soon.”